-Analysis: Staff has been able to arrive on site well within the District's standard 45 minute window, and in most cases have the blockage cleared, leaving enough time to report a category-1 spill.
-Average arrival time during regular hours was 7 minutes all SSO's in 2021 were within working hours and 14 minutes after hours.
+Analysis: Staff has been able to arrive on site well within the District's standard 45 minute window.
+Average arrival time during regular hours in 2022 for after-hours was 9 min, and 11 min. for regular working hours.

 3. Development Review Response Time: The District maintains a goal of completing review of development within 30 days for receipt of the plans.
 This chart shows the percentage of plans that were reviewed and returned within that goal.